aiden-d/algo_slide_formatter/readme.md

 ## Purpose

-UoB Algorithms slides have shit formatting, every step is a new slide which makes it a pain to scroll through and annotate.
+UoB Algorithms slides have annoying formatting, every step is a new slide which makes it a pain to scroll through and annotate.

 This simple script removes all the redundant slides leaving you with a *clean* viewing experience.